Chronic stress prevention: why early intervention matters more than you think

 The productivity paradox nobody admits

 There is a myth about stress: that a little stress improves performance.
 And that is true – up to a point.
-The sweet spot is about 60-70% of maximum stress capacity.
-Beyond that, performance does not improve.
-It collapses [4].
+Performance follows an inverted-U curve: moderate arousal sharpens focus, but once stress exceeds that optimal range, performance collapses rather than improving further [2].

 But here is what makes chronic stress different: it does not feel like too much stress.
 It feels like your baseline.
-You are at 85% capacity, operating like it is normal.
+You are at what feels like 85% capacity (a useful way to think about the chronic stress baseline), operating like it is normal.
 Your output looks fine.
 But everything is effortful.
 Decisions that should take minutes take hours.
 Tasks that should be simple feel complex.
 You are running on fumes.

 The person in chronic stress does not realize they are at 85% capacity.
 They think they are fine.
 They do not recognize they are depleting reserves that took years to build.
 By the time symptoms appear – insomnia, constant irritability, inability to focus – the damage is already substantial [3].